e-belair/SuchTable/README.md

 ## Same example with doctrine result

-Just change the link element to work with object
+Just change the link element to work with object.
+Of course, you can set theses options with a simple string value ;)

 ```php
     $table->add([